Internet of Things

 4. Energy storage

 Energy storage is the whole new market.
-It is gaining attention in the wake of the recent trends in smart home and smart city sector.
+It is gaining attention in the wake of the recent trends in smart home sector and the growing role of IoT in smart city concept.
 Lux Research promises this market to reach $50 billion by 2020.

 In general, storage allows consumers to maintain energy independence in the case of an outage or other problem on the line.
 Smart storage enables controlled and efficient energy backup and gives residents management functions.